Workshop Notes from “Enhancing Your Discoverability and Impact by Managing Your Online Academic Profile”

 - If you are interested in having this workshop run at your institution, please contact me.

 - I am available for hire to set-up, link, and integrate your online profiles.
-Feel free to contact me here or via the workshop email.
+Please contact me here for a quote.

 Direct Outcomes of this Workshop: